Hotels – Job Setup

 - Click Submit.

 Once the job is created, you can access the information on your job.
 There are three sections on the Job Details page: Inputs, Schedule, and Results.
-Inputs is where you will build your job.
+Inputs are where you will build your job.

 There are two methods for building jobs: